 Observation: The age gap amongst LGBTIQA+ couples is higher and more evenly distributed, compared with straight couples.

+Of course, the main factor that explains this age difference is of the size of the โgene poolโ.
+As humans, we search for a soul mate, someone with shared values, interests and perspectives in life.
 Notwithstanding the fact that some of us may have an inherent interest in finding someone older or younger than us, the fact is that, by the time members of the LGBTIQA+ community feel confident and safe enough to search for such a soul mate, many in their age group have been taken.

-It’s much easier to find a soul mate who is around the same age, if you’re straight.
-And so, without compromising on other qualities such as those outlined above, LGBTIQA+ people being to search wider and wider, age-wise, until they find ‘the one’.
+Itโs much easier to find a soul mate who is around the same age, if youโre straight.
+And so, without compromising on other qualities such as those outlined above, LGBTIQA+ people being to search wider and wider, age-wise, until they find โthe oneโ.

 The distribution of the ages of LGBTIQA+ couples is markedly wider (Figure 3)